 The La Redención Project is a small underground mine development project located approximately 450 meters north of the license boundary of the La Golondrina gold project in the Nariño Province of southern Colombia.
 The La Redención gold project is held under a 25 hectare mining license.
-The project has not yet been drill-tested and exposure in underground development reveals that the mineralized system has the same geological characteristics to the La Golondrina gold project.
+The project has not yet been drill-tested and exposure in underground development reveals that the mineralized system has the same geological characteristics as the La Golondrina gold project.
+In July 2017 the Environmental permit for La Redención was awarded.